 "Come on, replace Steve?
 No. He's irreplaceable," Cook said recently, according to a person who knows him well.
 "That's something people have to get over.
 I see Steve there with gray hair in his 70s, long after I'm retired."

-"By default Tim Cook would be the logical guy," counters Toni Sacconaghi, an influential Apple analyst at brokerage firm Sanford C. Bernstein.
+"By default Tim Cook would be the logical guy," says Toni Sacconaghi, an influential Apple analyst at brokerage firm Sanford C. Bernstein.
 "Yet that hasn't been spelled out.
 And the stakes are just higher at Apple, because Steve is larger than life, and Tim isn't a known quantity."

 So the "logical" heir to the throne of one of the coolest - never mind most successful - companies on the planet right now is a blank slate.
 That is reason enough to find out who the man is.
 In interviews with two dozen people who have dealt directly with Cook, a picture emerges that is reassuring if unanticipated.
 It turns out that although Cook and Jobs are in many ways opposites, the No. 2 exec is equally obsessive and exacting about his work.